 NCERT Solutions for Class 7 History provides answers to all the chapters of the History textbook.
 The solutions are presented in simple language for an easy understanding of the students.
-There are about 10 chapters in Class 7 History which needs lots of time to remember the important dates and events.
+There are about 10 chapters in Class 7 History, which need lots of time to learn the important dates and events.
 Students can find the notes in online text mode and offline PDF format as per their needs.
-The highly experienced faculty at BYJU’S design the solutions to ensure quality education for the CBSE students.
+The highly experienced faculty at BYJU’S designs the NCERT solutions to ensure quality education for CBSE students.

-Each and every chapter is explained in a simple language so that students do not find any difficulty to learn new concepts.
-It covers the syllabus prescribed by the CBSE board and provides sufficient time for the students to revise the chapters prior to the exam.
-NCERT Solutions can be used by the students whenever they face difficulties in comprehending the topic.
+Each and every chapter is explained in simple language so that students do not find any difficulty in learning new concepts.
+It covers the syllabus prescribed by CBSE and provides sufficient time for the students to revise the chapters prior to the exam.
+NCERT Class 7 Solutions can be used by students whenever they face difficulties in comprehending a topic.

-NCERT Solutions for Class 7 History mainly aims to provide students a thorough understanding of the chapter wise topics.
-Using the solutions PDF will enable the students to frame accurate answers as per the marks weightage designed by the CBSE board.
-Students will be able to gain a strong knowledge about the concepts which are important from the exam perspective using the solutions present at BYJU’S.
+NCERT Solutions for Class 7 History mainly aims to provide students with a thorough understanding of the chapter-wise topics.
+Using the solutions PDF will enable the students to frame accurate answers as per the marks weightage designed by CBSE.
+Students will be able to gain a strong knowledge about the important concepts from the exam perspective using the solutions prepared by BYJU’S.

-In all the CBSE affiliated schools, students of Class 7 study History from NCERT Textbook “Our Pasts -II”.
+In all the CBSE affiliated schools, students of Class 7 study History from the NCERT Textbook “Our Pasts – II”.
 There are a total of 10 chapters in this textbook.
 Students can refer to the chapter-wise solutions covered in CBSE Class 7 History subject from the links below.

 |Chapter 1: Tracing Changes Through A Thousand Years|

-Students can find the chapter wise solutions of NCERT Class 7 Textbook Social Science here.
-The solutions can be viewed in both offline and online mode based on the needs of the students.
-Using these solutions, students will get a clear idea about the topics which are of high marks in the final exam.
+Students can find the chapter-wise solutions of NCERT Class 7 Textbook Social Science here.
+The solutions can be viewed in both offline and online modes based on the needs of the students.
+Using these solutions, students will get a clear idea about the topics which are allotted more marks in the final exam.

 NCERT Solutions Class 7 History Book All Chapters Brief: